rahulgaur104/VMEC2GK/README.md

 ## VMEC2GK
 VMEC equilibrium to gyrokinetics

-This script takes a VMEC equilibrium file for an axisymmetric equilibrium and creates the geometric coefficient files required for a gyrokinetics runs with GS2 or GX.
+This script takes a VMEC equilibrium file for an axisymmetric equilibrium and creates the geometric coefficient files required for a gyrokinetics run with GS2 or GX.

 ## Requirements
 Script should work on Python3 >=3.6.8